 Modelling

-IcePanel uses a modern, lightweight, and agile way to model system architecture using the C4 Model - created by Simon Brown.
+IcePanel uses a modern, lightweight, and agile way to model system architecture using the - created by Simon Brown.
 This helps create simple, easily digestible, and maintainable diagrams targeted at each of your audiences.

 Using modelling instead of diagramming tells the full story, not just a single diagram view.